“That company is changing the world.”

 What should we do with our culture deck?

 Once you’ve done the hard work of creating the deck, make it broadly available.
 If it’s easily accessible, team members are more likely to leverage it in the daily work they’re doing.
-A knowledge management tool like Tettra is a great home for your culture deck, so people can add questions or comments.
+Knowledge management software like Tettra is a great home for your culture deck, so people can add questions or comments.
 Putting it in Tettra also helps teams that use Slack, since people will see a Slack notification whenever you make edits to the deck.

 It’s also worth considering whether you want to make your deck available to the outside world.
 Doing so may benefit your recruiting and hiring processes, since candidates can more easily determine whether they align with the team culture.